Summer 2019 UW Germanics Newsletter

 This year’s interdisciplinary graduate student conference was a resounding success.
 Not only was the work presented at the conference thought-provoking and insightful, but the sources of these remarkable pieces of research were truly global, with participants flying in from as far away as Brazil, India, and Sweden.
 While most attendees were concentrated in the Humanities, there were also forays into topics like medicine, economics, and public policy, indicating an awareness that greater… Read more

 When I was 12 years old, I was a kid living in Dalian, a well-known soccer town in China.
 I watched the 2010 World Cup with my dad.
 I still remember how my dad described the Germany vs Argentina match as “Mars crashing into Earth.”
 I made a bet with my dad that whoever guessed the winner right would get 100 rmb.
 My dad guessed Argentina.
 I, knowing almost nothing about soccer, put my bet on Germany.
 Germany crushed Argentina 4:0 and I won the bet.
-That was the first time when Germany came to… Read more
+That was the first time when Germany… Read more

 I first began studying German my freshman year of high school and became entranced by being able to speak with and express myself to people in other languages.
 Between the conclusion of high school and beginning my time at UW, I was unable to study German for about four years, but still had an interest and began taking classes as soon as I could.
 I immediately fell back in love with the language and its efficient complexity.
 Sometimes I am asked why I want to be fluent in German, while in the… Read more